gobo-eiffel/gobo/tool/gecop/validation/semantics/m9as/test_generic_argument_1/Readme.md

 ### Description

 In this test, class `BB` is generic.
 Feature `g` in class `BB` contains a separate call `d.h (c)` where the type of `c` is the formal generic parameter.
-When the actual generic parameter is the separate type `separate CC`, the type of `c` is separate> And since `c` is the formal argument of `g`, the current processor has a lock on it.
+When the actual generic parameter is the separate type `separate CC`, the type of `c` is separate.
+And since `c` is the formal argument of `g`, the current processor has a lock on it.
 So the `h` is executed synchronously.
 The execution of `g` waits until the separate call completes before proceeding further.

 ### Notes